 Goodyear Welt Construction

 - Prepare the insole for stitching.
 The cordwainer creates a “rib” that runs across the insole.
 Some makers cut and sculpt the insole, and others use a different material like linen tape.
-The purpose of the rib is to house thread in a later step.
+The purpose of the rib is to house the thread in a later step.

 - Attach the outsole and insole to the last.